Arne-Berner/RoboMausV2/README.md

 # Next Versions
+## learnings for V1
+- [x] the holes for the case should be 3mm and those for the motors the small size
+- [x] add pinheader for jtag
+- [ ] add markings for + and - in the relevant places
+- [x] gyroscope needs more space, to be able to be used in the middle
+- [x] use jst-ph instead of xh
+- [x] go up one size for smd.
+There is no benefit in 0403 when I solder it myself
+- [x] use a stencil next time, when working with usb-c and Quad Flat No-Lead chips
+- [ ] build cases for all the sensors/pcbs used
+- [x] I don't need to care too much about interference from the motors for the usb since they will be turned off while flashing.
+- [x] I want the testpoints near the peripheral they are for, because it's easier to test and see what is going on
+- [ ] better naming and silkscreen helps a lot

 ## For Version 2
 - [ ] make the LiPos chargeable
 - [ ] use STM32 for the IR Sensors/ADC because they are less noisy